Management Information Systems (MGIS)

 MGIS 5375.
 Erp Business Proc Integration.
 3 Hours.

-This course utilizes the SAP R/3 information system paradigm as a model for examination and development of integrated business process solutions.
-The course examines the conceptual background, rationale, methods, and procedures commonly employed by businesses in developing and configuring integrated business systems.
-The course provides practice and training through cases and hands-on experience using SAP R/3 by requiring students to configure business process solutions through integration of financial, controlling, production, materials management, sales and distribution, manufacturing, and other ERP process modules.
+This course uses the SAP ERP information system paradigm as a model for examination and development of integrated business process solutions.
+Students examine the conceptual background, rationale, methods, and procedures commonly employed by businesses in developing and configuring integrated business systems.
+Students will obtain practice and training through cases and hands-on experience using SAP ERP by requiring them to configure business process solutions through integration of financial, controlling, production, materials management, sales and distribution, manufacturing, and other ERP process modules.

 Prerequisite: Thirty-six hours of business related courses of which twelve must be at the graduate level, completion of the MBA core courses and ACCT 5304 or ACCT 5347, or permission of the instructor.